drhsqlite/fossil-mirror/www/globs.md

 ## File Names to Match

-Before it is compared to a glob pattern, each file name is transformed to a canonical form.
-The glob must match the entire canonical file name to be considered a match.
+Before it is compared to a glob pattern, each file name is transformed to a canonical form:

-The canonical name of a file has all directory separators changed to `/`, redundant slashes are removed, all `.` path components are removed, and all `..` path components are resolved.
-(There are additional details we are ignoring here, but they cover rare edge cases and also follow the principle of least surprise.)
+  *  all directory separators are changed to `/`
+  *  redundant slashes are removed
+  *  all `.` path components are removed
+  *  all `..` path components are resolved

+(There are additional details we are ignoring here, but they cover rare edge cases and follow the principle of least surprise.)

+The glob must match the *entire* canonical file name to be considered a match.

-The goal is to have a name that is the simplest possible for each particular file, and that will be the same on Windows, Unix, and any other platform where fossil is run.
+The goal is to have a name that is the simplest possible for each particular file, and that will be the same regardless of the platform you run Fossil on.
+This is important when you have a repository cloned from multiple platforms and have globs in versioned settings: you want those settings to be interpreted the same way everywhere.

-Beware, however, that all glob matching is case sensitive.
-This will not be a surprise on Unix where all file names are also case sensitive.
-However, most Windows file systems are case preserving and case insensitive.
-That is, on Windows, the names `ReadMe` and `README` are names of the same file; on Unix they are different files.
+Beware, however, that all glob matching in Fossil is case sensitive regardless of host platform and file system.
+This will not be a surprise on POSIX platforms where file names are usually treated case sensitively.
+However, most Windows file systems are case preserving but case insensitive.
+That is, on Windows, the names `ReadMe` and `README` are usually names of the same file.
+The same is true in other cases, such as by default on macOS file systems and in the file system drivers for Windows file systems running on non-Windows systems. (e.g. exfat on Linux.)
+Therefore, write your Fossil glob patterns to match the name of the file as checked into the repository.

 Some example cases: